-Pecan Sandies are a buttery, nutty, chewy cookie that is anything but basic and loaded with flavor.
-Simple to make and incredibly delicious.
+Pecan Sandies are buttery, nutty, and chewy cookies that are anything but basic and loaded with lots of sweet delicious flavor.
+Simple to make and incredibly tasty!

-Now that I am grown, there are a few trees in my yard.
-However, the squirrels seem to beat me to the pecans each year when they become available.
-They are still my favorite nut and I love using them in recipes, like these Coconut Sugar Candied Pecans, and others when I can.
+Now that I am grown, I have a few trees in my own yard.
+Unfortunately, the squirrels seem to beat me to the pecans each year once they become available.
+Regardless, they're still my favorite nut and I love using them in recipes.

 One cookie recipe that I have always been fond of that also includes pecans is Pecan Sandies.
 It is a sweet buttery cookie that is crispy on the outside with a chewy center.
 The buttery nutty flavor makes these cookies simple to make, but big on flavor.
 This recipe yields 12 to 15 cookies that are a tablespoon in size.
 You can make the cookies smaller, or larger if you would like.
 I also like to sprinkle a few extra pecan chips on top of the cookies prior to baking them in the oven.
 You definitely want to make this cookie recipe or save it for later.